-For information regarding risk factors affecting the Partnership, please see the language in Part I, Item 2 - Forward-looking Statements of this Quarterly Report on Form 10-Q and the discussion in Part I, Item 1A - Risk Factors of the Partnership's Annual Report and the Quarterly Report on Form 10-Q for the quarter ended March 25, 2016.
-The following risk factor supplements the risk factor in Part I, Item 1A - Risk Factors - Legislative and Regulatory Initiatives of the Partnership's Annual Report.
+For information regarding risk factors affecting the Partnership, please see the language in Part I, Item 2 - Forwardlooking Statements of this Quarterly Report on Form 10-Q and the discussion in Part I, Item 1A - Risk Factors of the Partnership's Annual Report and Part II, Item 1A - Risk Factors of the Quarterly Report on Form 10-Q for the periods ended March 25, 2016 and June 24, 2016.
+The following risk factor supplements the risk factor in Part I, Item 1A - Risk Factors - Risk Related to the Partnership's Business - Legislative and Regulatory Initiatives of the Partnership's Annual Report.